 Before renting the office, you should find out what amenities and facilities are near the location.
 Your staff will appreciate having an office that has coffee shops and restaurants nearby.

-Furthermore, banks, a post office, and meeting spaces are places that you may need to visit on a regular basis for business reasons.
+Furthermore, banks, a post offices, parking lots with temporary flooring in car parks, and meeting spaces are places that you may need to visit on a regular basis for business reasons.
 So renting an office with these amenities nearby is a good idea.

 7. Parking availability for customers and employees